ajsteinmetz/ajsteinmetz.github.io/_posts/2024-11-07-su2-compactness.md

 The following derivation is the outcome of my own personal journey in trying to learn more group theory (and representation theory) which appears in many areas of physics.
 Despite the importance of groups in physics, I don't believe physicists are well-educated at the university level on this topic (or at least I wasn't) unless they go out of their way.

-All too often physics texts throw out statements like "spin-1/2 particles transform under elements of the $$\text{SU}(2)$$ group" without taking the time to establish what any of this machinary means.
+All too often physics texts throw out statements like "spin $$1/2$$ particles transform under elements of the $$\text{SU}(2)$$ group" without taking the time to establish what any of this machinary means.
 Mathematics texts, on the other hand, are often written with a level of rigor and language that can be opaque to the average physicist.
 As a result, there's a plethora of books out there with titles like "Group Theory for Physicists" to varying levels of usefulness.

 So the purpose of this post is to use a simple proof about the properties of the $$\text{SU}(2)$$ group as a Trojan horse to introduce concepts in group theory.
 I won't be starting from total scratch however, so some familiarity with mathematical notation (just undergraduate level?) will be needed to decipher what comes next.
 With that said, I'll try and stop to define vocabulary as it arises using footnotes.